 Webinar Replays Killed the Video Star

 Years ago, a research analyst determined that when it comes to retention, one minute of video is equal to 1.8 million words.
-Since then, everyone has jumped on-board the video train, and now you know whom to blame the next time you suffer through an hour-long webinar replay or half-hour video missive on filing expenses.
+Since then, everyone has jumped on-board the video train, and now you know whom to blame the next time you suffer through an hour-long sales webinar replay or half-hour video missive on filing expenses.

 When video content creation became economically viable for virtually anyone, many people assumed it would magically increase interest and retention in whatever subject was being presented.
 Video can be transformative when used correctly, but improper video use is starting to give it a bad rap.
 In fact, new research shows that video content in general is not living up to its potential, despite the fact that people still feel like engaging video is really helpful.